xmartlabs/xmartlabs.github.io/_posts/2021-03-07-compose-themes.md

 permalink: /blog/extending-material-theme-in-jetpack-compose/
 ---
 ​
-If you are a Jetpack Compose user you may already know that one of its advantages is that it's easier to give your app a consistent look & feel by applying themes.
+If you have tried [Jetpack Compose], the new framework for building user interfaces for Android (and in early steps for [Desktop](https://www.jetbrains.com/lp/compose/) and [Web](https://blog.jetbrains.com/kotlin/2021/05/technology-preview-jetpack-compose-for-web/)), you may know it's now easier to give your app a consistent look and feel by applying themes.
 Additionally, Material already provides a theme that allows apps based on it to reflect your own product’s branding and styles.
 And that is great, but it oftentimes lacks in that it's a bit too strict and limited on what you can and cannot do with it.
 In this post, we'll analyze how to adapt, extend and make Material Theme more flexible so that it can stick to your product's style guidelines.